KaenKaslana/CSCB07-Project/README.md

 *Respective information storage pages for different data categories *Store information via complete files or input texts *Allow addition, edition and deletion of all information stored

+Phoenix Fei - Support Connection, home page

+Features
+*Display an organized separate page for direct links to local victim services, hotlines, shelters, legal aid, and police *Allow chosing any city by user's own choice
+*Connect all of the buttons to each function in one page